Habitech homes offer a new level of energy efficiency to the Australian housing market.

 We unlock the value design offers by offering full design services and utilising the full flexibility our modular construction system provides.

-This ensures the spaces you build to live in respond to:
+This ensures the spaces you build respond to:

-We ensure the resources you use and funds you spend in creating a new home are used intelligently and to best effect in creating light, joyous, energy efficient spaces.
+We ensure the resources used to create your new home are used intelligently to create light, joyous and energy efficient spaces.

 Super Insulated Houses

 Habitech's innovative modular wall system delivers high levels of insulation - in place and fully sealed.
-Achieving an insulation rating of R4.3, our walls provide over twice the insulation of standard construction.
+Achieving an insulation rating of R4.6, our walls provide over twice the insulation of standard construction.

 Our roof panels offer similar levels of insulation performance, with an insulation rating of R5.3, double that of standard roof insulation levels.

-While the R values above are what our Energy Efficiency regulations and ratings are based on, in our opinion these levels are rarely delivered when houses get built.
-Having only had Minimum Energy Efficiency requirements added to our building codes in 2009, Building Surveyors are only starting to understand their complexity and have limited ability to inspect that insulation and air-sealing provisions are carried out properly.
+Energy efficiency regulations and ratings have specified R-values.
+However these levels are rarely achieved when houses are built, as detailed below.
+Minimum energy efficiency requirements were only added to our building codes in 2009.
+Therefore Building Surveyors are only now starting to understand their complexity and have limited ability to ensure that insulation and air-sealing are done properly.

 No Gaps & Cracks